Merry-go-round train

 A merry-go-round train, often abbreviated to MGR, is a block train of hopper wagons which both loads and unloads its cargo while moving.
-In the United Kingdom, they are most commonly coal trains delivering to power stations.
+In the United Kingdom, in the era of coal-fired generation, they were most commonly coal trains delivering to power stations.
 These trains were introduced in the 1960s, and were one of the few innovations of the Beeching cuts, along with investment from the Central Electricity Generating Board (CEGB) and the NCB (National Coal Board) into new power stations and loading facilities.

 History and description

 West Burton Power Station was used as a testing ground for the MGR system but the first power station to receive its coal by MGR was Cockenzie in Scotland in 1966.
 It was estimated at the time that the 80 MGR hoppers needed to feed Cockenzie would replace up to 1,500 conventional wagons.

-A 1.2 GW power station, such as Cockenzie, receives up to 3 million tons of coal a year, whereas a larger 2 GW plant, like West Burton, up to 5 million tons per year.
+A 1.2 GW power station, such as Cockenzie, received up to 3 million tons of coal a year, whereas a larger 2 GW plant, like West Burton, received up to 5 million tons per year.
 By the end of 1966 there were about 900 wagons carrying 53,000 tons a week to four power stations.
-Power stations that were built to handle the new MGR traffic were Aberthaw, Drax, Didcot, Eggborough, Ferrybridge C, Fiddlers Ferry and Ratcliffe, of which only the last is still open for traffic.
+Power stations that were built to handle the new MGR traffic were Aberthaw, Drax, Didcot, Eggborough, Ferrybridge C, Fiddlers Ferry and Ratcliffe.
 Many of the older power stations were gradually converted to MGR operation.

 Merry-go-round operation was also adopted for the Immingham Bulk Terminal built in the early 1970s to supply iron ore to the Scunthorpe Steelworks from the Port of Immingham.